Mykola Syrash

-Mykola Syrash (Микола Анатолійович Сираш; born 7 February 1999) is a Ukrainian professional footballer who plays as a midfielder for FC Chernihiv in the Ukrainian First League.
+Mykola Anatoliyovych Syrash (Микола Анатолійович Сираш; born 7 February 1999) is a Ukrainian professional footballer who plays as a midfielder for Lokomotyv Kyiv in the Ukrainian Second League.

 Player career

 In 2018 he signed for Zirka-2 Kropyvnytskyi for two seasons, appearing in 43 matches.
 In 2020, he signed for Desna-2 Chernihiv, the reserve squad of Desna Chernihiv, for whom he played in 16 matches.

 FC Chernihiv

 On 23 August 2022 he signed for FC Chernihiv in the Ukrainian First League.
 On 27 August he made his debut against Skoruk Tomakivka at the Yunist Stadium in Chernihiv.
 On 23 October, he scored his first goal with the new club against Hirnyk-Sport Horishni Plavni.
+In summer 2023 his contract with the club was ended by mutual agreement.

+Kudrivka & Khust

+In summer 2023 he moved to Kudrivka in Ukrainian Second League and during the winter transfer he moved to Khust.

+Lokomotyv Kyiv

+In summer 2025, he moved to Lokomotyv Kyiv in Ukrainian Second League.
+On 3 August he made his debut with the new team against Dinaz Vyshhorod at the Dinaz Stadium.
+On 22 August 2025, he returned to play in the Ukrainian Cup after one year, against Kolos Kovalivka.
+On 7 November 2025, he scored his first goal in the Ukrainian Second League against Hirnyk-Sport.
+Due to his performance, he was included in the Best XI of Round 17 of the 2025–26 Ukrainian Second League.

+Personal life

+in May 2024, he was taken to the Military Committee by TCC employees and later sent to study at the National Center Desna, and later he was sent to one of the military units of the Defense Forces in the Kharkiv Oblast in order to help his country against Russian invasion of Ukraine.